DiscipleOfEris/Windower4Addons/README.md

 # Windower4Addons
 Addons for FFXI using Windower4 that I (DiscipleOfEris) have written or modified.
+Most of these are written for compatibility with Era (a private FFXI server) in mind.
+It is currently using an old version of the FFXI client.
+These addons are specifically prefixed with `Era` to distinguish them.

 ## Installation